SEO For Affiliates:

 And since affiliate marketing success depends hugely on SEO, today we'll look into how to blend your SEO and affiliate marketing strategies in the most efficient way, both when you:

-— Plan to build an affiliate website from scratch;
+— Plan to build an affiliate website from scratch using effective SEO techniques;

-— Or when you're looking for extra ways to monetize an existing site.
+— Or when you're looking for extra ways to monetize an existing site by means of SEO affiliate marketing.

 We'll start with a little intro for those of you who are new to affiliate marketing, and go on with specific affiliate SEO tips.